BLOG

 • Has A Proven Record: While prior experience doesn’t guarantee results, a track record of success is a good indicator that the consultant you are hiring can deliver.
 A good consultant can share testimonials and case studies with you to show how he or she has tackled problems in the past.

 • Has A Clear Plan: Consulting projects should be handled in an organized and professional manner.
-While the plan will undoubtedly evolve as the problem becomes better defined and more information is gathered, the consultant should be able to give you a strong sense of what he or she expects to do right from the start.
+While the plan will undoubtedly evolve as the problem becomes better defined.
+And more information is gathered, the consultant should be able to give you a strong sense of what he or she expects to do right from the start.

 Sources: